-Individual Counseling | Columbia, Mo
+Individual Counseling & Therapy | Columbia, Mo

 The quote above is what it's like when we try to deal with anxiety on our own (and are failing).
 We try to ignore it, shut it down, say it's not important, distract ourselves by staying busybusybusy, and even turn to things that aren't healthy for us and don't leave us feeling fulfilled or good.

 Counseling for Anxiety - Good News and Bad News

 There's good news and there's bad news.
 The good news is that anxiety is something we can manage.
+Our team of counselors at The Counseling Hub specialize in individual counseling and therapy and love working with anxiety.
 It's something that, with the right understanding and practices, we can allow it to exist and not let it overwhelm us.

 How do I know if I have anxiety?

 Assuming that you’re struggling with either generalized anxiety disorder or existential anxiety, then you might be dealing with something that looks a little like this:

 can't fall asleep because your brain is too busy thinking about the next day, horrible 'what if' situations

 keep replaying conversations you had during the day and what you should’ve said or should’ve done

 a pit in your stomach, also called a void, terror, or dread